finnwort/finnwort.github.io/index.md

 ### Academic Work

-[A walkthrough of my Inferred Distribution Model](IBDm_md.md) - of how a person may guess a probability density function based on the samples they have received and how rank-based valuations and context effects may come from this.
+[A walkthrough of my Inferred Distribution Model](IBDm_md.md) - looking at how a person may guess a probability density function based on the samples they have received and how rank-based valuations and context effects may come from this.

 ### About Me